Jubatian/xmburner_aluemu/README.rst

 Recommended usage is so calling the function to test with a processor having anomalies enabled using an "ijmp" instruction.
 The "ijmp" then is the last instruction executing with the modifications disabled.

+When behaviour modifications are enabled, all ports in the 0xE9 - 0xFF range become unaccessible except for 0xF0 for disabling behaviour modifications.

 0xF1: Register / RAM Memory stuck bits.